 - Navigate to the Billing page in brightwheel

-- Click Set up billing plan for the desired student OR select Set up a billing plan for multiple students from the Select a batch action drop down
+- Click Set up billing plan for the desired student

 - Confirm and/or select the desired students and click the Statement schedule button